james-jamshed/DevTinder/homework.md

+**very imporatnt expsiode for Backend secure code**(ep-10)

 -Install cookie-parse
 -just send a dummy cookie to user
 -Create GET/Profile API and check If you get the cokkie back -INSTALL JSONwebToken
--IN Login API, after email & pass validation Create a JWT token send it to user -read the cookies inside your Profile API, and find the logged in user
+-IN Login API, after email & pass validation Create a JWT token send it to user -read the cookies inside your Profile API, and find the logged in user -userAuth middleware
+-Add the userAuth middleware in profile API and a new SendConnectioRequest -Set the expiry of JWT token and cokkies to 7 days -Create User Schema Methods to getJWT()
+-Create UserSchema method to comparePassword(PasswordInputByUser)